zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-06-Job-Push-resiliency/index.md

 #### Injecting chaos

-As next, we will restart the gateway.
+Next, we will restart the gateway.

 ```shell
 $ zbchaos restart gateway --verbose